rrthomas/nancy/README.md

 Nancy then processes each file:

 + Each plain file is copied to the corresponding place in the output.
-* Each input file is ignored if it contains only one `.in`, or copied to the output with a single `.in` removed otherwise.
+* Each copied file is copied to the corresponding place in the output, with a `.copy` suffix removed.
+* Each input file is ignored.
 + Each template file is expanded (see below), and the result is written to the corresponding place in the output directory.
 To get the name of a file or directory in the output, the name in the input tree is expanded, and any `.nancy` suffix is removed.
 There is one exception: the root directory (or file) is called `OUTPUT` (that is, the `OUTPUT` argument to Nancy).

 Input files, which are not copied to the output in any form, can be used by commands in other files.
 They can also be used for documentation or other